joelparkerhenderson/maturity-models/software/open_source/opensource_maturity_model.md

 OMM is organized in levels, each level is building on and including the trustworthy elements (TWE) at the lower level:

-1. Basic level: achieved by adopting a few necessary practices in the FLOSS development process
+1. Basic level
-2. Intermediate level: achieved by fulfilling all trustworthy elements from the basic level and required trustworthy elements from the intermediate level.
+2. Intermediate level
-3. Advanced level: achieved by fulfilling all trustworthy elements from basic and intermediate levels and required trustworthy elements from the advanced level.
+3. Advanced level

 ## 1. Basic level